Shedeservesthebest/Ebook_platform/README.md

 # Ebook_platform
 This project contains CSV files that represent a book-centric social networking platform database.
-The database allows users to track their reading habits, discover books, write reviews, and interact with other readers.
+The data in these CSV files, such as Book.csv, were randomly generated using FillDB for demonstration and testing purposes.

 CSV Files
 The Book.csv file contains essential book data, including: